This article is part of the EduKink library.

 Some people have more than one scene name, for various reasons, e.g.:

 It is suspect when someone has too many (e.g. more than 5) scene names, or keeps changing them.
+They might be hiding misdeeds.

 Avoid taking names straight from well-known kinky stories.
 While it might seem like a tribute, it's more likely to be seen as unimaginative, pretentious, or even theft.